SteveKola/mlh-localhost-github/ck951d45t00fzrys1w36fzk8j.md

 And there'd be others, this I'm sure of.
 Maybe one day, after climbing and climbing and climbing, maybe I'd reach the summit (the highest peak of a hill or mountain), with an ocean of white-capped peaks on my every side and the clouds at my feet.
 Maybe…

-### Updates
+### MODIFIED...
+October 05, evening.

+Opeyemi, a friend of mine, made a reference to this article this evening (I can't fathom how she stumbled on it) and I came to check it up.
+I couldn't help getting awashed in emotions.
+Lots of stuff have changed since then.

-When I finished writing this, I debated posting it publicly, and I later did.
+- When I finished writing this back then, I debated posting it publicly, but I later did.
 HackSultan somehow found it and asked me to reach out to him.
-I could still remember p
+I could still remember Precious shouting with joy when she saw HackSultan's tweet reply.
+We were given about 20GB of data or so.
+It lasted for a week.

+- I did my first internship job shortly afterwards.
+I'm currently doing my second.

+- I got a sleek PC two months ago, courtesy of DevCareers.
+I also got a free 3 months Hub subscription with constant electricity and internet connection.

+- My public speaking skill is improving a lot these days.
+I gave a talk at this year's PyCon Africa and I'll be giving another one soon at PyData Global 2020.

+There are lots of small wins along the way, as well as lots of niggling disappointments.
+Since 3 months ago though, I've switched from this form of daily journalling to [Gratitude Journalling](https://ggia.berkeley.edu/practice/gratitude_journal).

+These days, I only write about the days' positives and what I could do to be achieve my (failing or not) dreams.
+Viktor Frankl said that *between stimulus and response there is a space.
+In that space is our power to choose our response.
+In our response lies our growth and our freedom.*